TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/payload-formatters/javascript/uplink/_index.md

 Uplink payload is transmitted as binary payload by the end device. {{% tts %}} shows this binary payload in the `frm_payload` field (Base64 encoded).
 The result of the `decodeUplink()` function is contained in the `decoded_payload` field.

-If an error is present in `errors`, the payload is invalid and the message will be dropped.
+If an error is present in `errors`, the payload is invalid.
+If the decoder or the normalizer return an error, applications still receive the message but only the binary payload in `frm_payload`.
 Any warnings in `warnings` are informative.

 {{< note >}} You can test your uplink decoder, as well as simulate uplinks from {{% tts %}} Console. {{</ note >}}